From 1798, for the next 30 years or so, Bloomfield House was occupied by Arthur and Theodosia Crawford and their children.

 At some time, probably in autumn 1831, having provided £2 for the distressed peasantry of the west of Ireland, Arthur Crawford moved from Bloomfield House to a house in Donegall Square East.

-which retains some houses surviving from c.1830 (see photo below), along with the portico of the former Methodist Church.
+That's the side of the Square which retains some houses surviving from c.1830 (see photo below), along with the portico of the former Methodist Church.

 Interestingly, the Clifton Street burial register gives Arthur Crawford's address as Clarence Place - which is directly behind the surviving houses in Donegall Square East.